He will cover you with his feathers, and under his wings you will find refuge

 Trinity School is a community and all those directly connected - staff, volunteers, governors, parents, families and students - have an essential role to play in making it safe and secure.
 We are committed to the safeguarding and welfare promotion of everyone in our community.

 All at Trinity School recognise the importance of providing an ethos and environment that will help children to be safe and feel safe.
 In our school, children are respected and encouraged to talk openly.
 Safe and happy children are enabled to fulfil their potential in their learning, to make progress, achieve and become confident and responsible as they grow.

-If you have a concern relating to any child please contact a member of our safeguarding team who are:
+If you have a concern relating to any child please do contact our Designated Safeguarding Lead at firstname.lastname@example.org who will respond to this and confirm to you that your concern has been received.

 |Designated Safeguarding Lead (DSL)|

 Mr B Williams

 Cost of living support